When using Direct Access; it is best practice to harden your Direct access server.

 Enabling External Loadbalancing

 Before I start telling how to configure load balancing, you must make sure that the DirectAccess certificate is present in Computer Personal store of your SECOND NODE (!)
+After this; enable the load balance feature.

 Configure your DirectAccess environment for use with the external hardware load balancer, we perform the following step: